cosmos/ibc/spec/app/ics-028-cross-chain-validation/overview_and_basic_concepts.md

 Moreover, CCV enables *hub minimalism*.
 In a nutshell, hub minimalism entails keeping a hub in the Cosmos network (e.g., the Cosmos Hub) as simple as possible, with as few features as possible in order to decrease the attack surface.
 CCV enables moving distinct features (e.g., DEX) to independent chains that are validated by the same set of validators as the hub.

 > **Versioning**: Note that CCV will be developed progressively.
-> - The V1 release will require the validator set of a consumer chain to be entirely provided by the provider chain.
-In other words, once a provider chain agrees to provide security to a consumer chain, the entire validator set of the provider chain MUST validate also on the consumer chain.
+> This standard document specifies the V1 release, which will require the validator set of a consumer chain to be entirely provided by the provider chain.
-> - The V2 release will allow the provider chain validators to opt-in to participate as validators on the consumer chain.
-It is up to each consumer chain to establish the benefits that provider chain validators receive for their participation.
+> In other words, once a provider chain agrees to provide security to a consumer chain, the entire validator set of the provider chain MUST validate also on the consumer chain.
 >
 > For more details on the planned releases, take a look at the [Interchain Security light paper](https://github.com/cosmos/gaia/blob/main/docs/interchain-security.md#the-interchain-security-stack).